 - Sustainable fishing methods – These avoid overfishing and minimize environmental impact through techniques that reduce bycatch, respect fishing quotas, and avoid protected areas during spawning seasons

-- Legal compliance – Vessels operate with proper licenses, follow international regulations, report catches accurately, and comply with port state measures that prevent illegal fishing
+- Legal compliance – Vessels operate with proper licenses, follow international regulations, report catches accurately, and comply with port state measures

 - Environmental protection measures – Operations include responsible waste management, fuel efficiency, habitat protection, and participation in observer programs or electronic monitoring systems